Power Cues (2014) takes a holistic view of communication.

 - Record yourself and get a full grasp on what you’re communicating (or hire me and I’ll help you)

-- Don’t talk while using slides in your presentation (reading slides and listening to you taxes two different part of the brains and you’ll lose the audience)
+- Don’t talk while using slides in your presentation (reading slides and listening to you taxes two different part of the brain and you’ll lose the audience)

 - Use gestures or your brain has to work much harder